 Along the way, Curtis has taken some stunning photographs of native birdlife

-These eBird lists can then be used by researchers, academics and conservation biologists to answer questions about bird behaviour and distribution.
+"I am a contributor to the eBird and the Waterbird Tracker submitting photos, records and surveys of my sightings.
+These can then be used by researchers, academics and conservation biologists to answer questions about bird behaviour and distribution.